 When a user is deleted, their files are also deleted.
 As you can imagine, this is a problem if they created file shares that need to be preserved, because these disappear as well.
-In ownCloud files are tied to their owners, so whatever happens to the file owner also happens to the files.
+In ownCloud, files are tied to their owners.
+This means, whatever happens to the file owner also happens to the files.

-One solution is to create persistent shares for your users.
+One solution to get around this issueis, to create persistent shares for your users.
 You can retain ownership of them, or you could create a special user for the purpose of establishing permanent file shares.
 Simply create a shared folder in the usual way, and share it with the users or groups who need to use it.
-Set the appropriate permissions on it, and then no matter which users come and go, the file shares will remain.
-Because all files added to the share, or edited in it, automatically become owned by the owner of the share regardless of who adds or edits them.
+Set the appropriate permissions on it and the share is independent which users come and go, the file shares will remain.
+Because all files added to the share or edited in it are automatically owned by the owner of the share regardless of who adds or edits them.